 - Blood flows into the glomerular capillaries via the afferent arterioles

-- After passing the glomerulus, the ultrafiltrate (now referred to as “tubular fluid”) flows through the tubular system. → reabsorption and secretion of plasma components (approx. 99% of the ultrafiltrate is reabsorbed into the bloodstream) → urine production
+- After passing the glomerulus, the ultrafiltrate (now referred to as “tubular fluid”) flows through the tubular system. → reabsorption and secretion of plasma components (approx. 99% of the ultrafiltrate is reabsorbed into the bloodstream) → urine concentration

 - Urine flows into the collecting ducts → renal pelvis → ureters → bladder → urethra

 Renal homeostasis